emitruc/genoloader/README.md

 **How do you think the genome assembly and annotation will impact your prediction of the fitness effects of the target variants?**

 ## SNPEff variants annotation

-We can actually skip SNPEff actual annotation in this tutorial but you can see how it works below and check the output (the summary, an annotated vcf file)
+We can actually skip SNPEff actual annotation in this tutorial but you can see how it works below and check an annotated vcf file in the `~/workshop_material/30_genetic_load_genotypes_counts/penguins` directory

 ### EXTRA 1: Running SNPEff and check the outputs

 To annotate your genetic variants with SNPEff you a database for the species of interest.
 SNPEff database gets frequently updated so you are likely to find your species of interest.
 Otherwise, you can build your own database with a reference genome, an annotation of the genes, and, likely, a protein dataset.
 See below an example of this step:

-##FRANCESCO/SEBA help me with this
+>>>>>>>>>>>>>>>>>>>
+Move to the snpEff folder:

+cd ~/path/to/snpEff/

+Create a folder called data inside the snpEff folder: mkdir data

+Move inside the data folder:
+cd data/

+Create a folder called "genomes" inside your data folder: mkdir genomes

+Create a folder called as your species' scientific name (e.g. Pterois miles) inside the data folder: mkdir Pterois miles

+Now copy your species' reference genome to the "genomes" folder and call the file as your species' scientific name (e.g. Pterois_miles.fa): cp ~/path/to/your/reference/Pterois_miles.fa ./genomes/

+Now copy your species' genome annotation file into the folder called as your species' scientific name (e.g. Pterois_miles) with the following command: cp ~/path/to/your/reference/genes.gff ./Pterois_miles/

+Call the annotation file "genes.gff": mv ./Pterois_miles/Annotation.gff ./Pterois_miles/genes.gff

+Now move back to the snpEff main folder: cd ../

+And edit the file "snpEff.config" adding the following entries "Pterois_miles.genome : Pterois_miles"
+"Pterois_miles.reference : Pterois_miles"
+with the following command:
+awk '1; END { print "Pterois_miles.genome : Pterois_miles" }' snpEff.config > temp && mv temp snpEff.config
+awk '1; END { print "Pterois_miles.reference : Pterois_miles" }' snpEff.config > temp && mv temp snpEff.config

+Now run the following command to build the dataset

+java -Xmx4g -jar ~/path/to/snpEff/snpEff.jar build -gff3 -noCheckCds -noCheckProtein -v Pterois_miles

 Then, you can annotate the variants in your vcf file using SNPEff and the genomic database for your species of interest using a command line like this one

-#Annotating the vcf files

-#Check what SNPEff added to your vcf.
-Understand the info added (Refer to this page: https://pcingola.github.io/SnpEff/snpeff/inputoutput/)

-#Question: ask something about the annotation like Why there could be more than one annotation?
+java -Xmx4g -jar ~/path/to/snpEff/snpEff.jar -v Pterois_miles YOUR_VCF_FILE.vcf > ~/path/to/outputfolder/Annotated.vcf

 ## Summarizing genotype counts per variant effect categories

+Before starting and as we skipped the actual annotation with SNPEff, answer the following questions to get acquainted with SNPEff annotated files.

+If you have not done it yet, move to this directory:
+`~/workshop_material/30_genetic_load_genotypes_counts/penguins`

+Check SNPEff annotation details at this [page](https://pcingola.github.io/SnpEff/snpeff/inputoutput/)

+**What is the predicted effect of the variant at position 3978434 of the `penguins_scaf1.vcf`?
+Why it is predicted to be so deleterious**

+**Why there could be more than one annotation?**

 After getting SNPEff fitness effect predictions, we will parse the annotated vcf to summarize fitness impact, individual genotypes, type of variant, missing data, allele frequency per population, etc. MORE IMPORTANTLY: we need to correctly identify ancestral and derived allele at each of the segregating sites.
 You should have seen before the slides about polarization of ancestral-derived alleles.